scala/scala3/docs/blog/_posts/2019-03-04-13th-dotty-milestone-release.md

 section of the Dotty repository:
 [https://github.com/lampepfl/dotty/releases](https://github.com/lampepfl/dotty/releases)

-For MacOs users, we also provide a [homebrew](https://brew.sh/) package that can be installed by
+For macOS users, we also provide a [homebrew](https://brew.sh/) package that can be installed by
 running:

 ```shell